-Category on the Rise: Non-Alcoholic Wine, Beer, and Spirits
+BevAlc Insights’ 2024 Non-Alcoholic Wine, Beer, and Spirits Category Forecast

 “Even if you drink alcohol, there’s a time and place for a really good non-alcoholic beer,” says Samantha Itzkovitz of Brooklyn Brewery, which has offered its non-alcoholic line, Special Effects, for several years.
 “We realized there was so much stigma surrounding non-alcoholic beers and beverages in the United States, especially surrounding taste, which led us to release a craft alcohol-free beer.”

-As the share of sales has risen, so has the number of options: There are now more than 100 non-alcoholic brands available across Drizly, which is 70 percent higher than this time last year.
+As the share of sales has risen, so has the number of options: There are now more than 100 non-alcoholic brands available across Drizly, a 70 percent uptick from 2021.

 “Five years ago, the vast majority of these products didn’t exist,” says Marcos Salazar, the CEO of the Adult Non-Alcoholic Beverage Association, a trade group founded in 2021 to advance high-quality NA drinks.
 “A lot of entrepreneurs saw the gap and in 2018 [and] 2019 more non-alcoholic options started to come out that were just as good, and in some cases better, than their alcoholic counterparts.”

-Who is Drinking Non-Alcoholic Wine, Beer, and Spirits, and Where?
+Who Is Drinking Non-Alcoholic Wine, Beer, and Spirits?

 Combined with the growth of health and wellness products, Generation Z and millennial consumers are propelling the NA trend-forward, though Nielsen data indicates baby boomers are increasingly reaching for NA alternatives too.

 Whereas alcohol is often reserved for certain social situations and contexts, those limitations don’t exist for non-alcoholic beverages.